lukas-hen/tiny-ml-service-template/README.md

 ## Linting
 For linting black is used.
 If you don't already have it installed locally, please run `make deps`.
 Then you can lint your code by running `make lint`

+## Docs
+When you launch the container, FastApi gives you api docs out of the box.
+Please run the container and see localhost:8000/docs